mario-christopher/node-es6/README.md

 # node-es6
 **Node ES6** is a simple code sample that shows how to use all of ES6 features in a Node application.

-The ES6 features that are implemented are :
+The ES6 features that are implemented in this sample are :
 * Arrow Functions
 * Classes
 * Template Strings